petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/liferay-security-features.md

 In addition to email one-time password, Liferay supports other types of MFA:

 * [IP address checker](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/multi-factor-authentication/multi-factor-authentication-checkers#ip-address-mfa-checker) - set up which IP addresses are authorized to log in to Liferay
-* [Time-based one-time password (OTP)](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/securing-liferay/multi-factor-authentication/multi-factor-authentication-checkers#time-based-one-time-password-mfa-checker) - Liferay provides a QR code to be scanned to be used with a time-based password app like Google Authenticator
+* [Time-based one-time password (OTP)](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/securing-liferay/multi-factor-authentication/multi-factor-authentication-checkers#time-based-one-time-password-mfa-checker) - Liferay provides a QR code to be scanned to configure a time-based password app like Google Authenticator
 * [Fast Identity Online (FIDO) password](https://learn.liferay.com/w/dxp/installation-and-upgrades/securing-liferay/multi-factor-authentication/fast-identity-online-2) - users can utilize their FIDO compliant devices such as fingerprint readers or USB keys

 See our documentation about [securing Liferay](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/securing-liferay) for a full explanation about each MFA option as well as the other security features that are available.